BVLC/caffe/docs/install_apt_debian.md

 * `✔ ` You can install caffe with a single command line following this guide.

-* `☐ ` The same with `✔ `.
-However it will not work any more when Debian/Stretch becomes the stable branch.

-Last update: 2017-01-05
+Last update: 2017-02-01

 ## Binary installation with APT

-Apart from the installation methods based on source, Debian/unstable and Debian/testing users can install pre-compiled Caffe packages via the official archive.
+Apart from the installation methods based on source, Debian/unstable and Debian/testing users can install pre-compiled Caffe packages from the official archive.

-Make sure that there is something like the follows in your `/etc/apt/sources.list`:
+Make sure that your `/etc/apt/sources.list` contains `contrib` and `non-free` sections if you want to install the CUDA version, for instance:

 ```
-deb http://MIRROR/debian CODENAME main contrib non-free
+deb http://ftp2.cn.debian.org/debian sid main contrib non-free
 ```
-where `MIRROR` is your favorate Debian mirror, and `CODENAME ∈ {testing,stretch,sid}`.

 Then we update APT cache and directly install Caffe.
-Note, the cpu version and the cuda version cannot be installed at the same time.
+Note, the cpu version and the cuda version cannot coexist.

 ```
-# apt update
+$ sudo apt update
-# apt install [ caffe-cpu | caffe-cuda ]
+$ sudo apt install [ caffe-cpu | caffe-cuda ]
-# caffe                                              # command line interface working
+$ caffe                                              # command line interface working
-# python3 -c 'import caffe; print(caffe.__path__)'   # python3 interface working
+$ python3 -c 'import caffe; print(caffe.__path__)'   # python3 interface working
 ```

-It should work out of box.
+These Caffe packages should work for you out of box.

 #### Customizing caffe packages